bilibili/UnityBVA/docs/work/animation/Animation.md

 public List<int> animations;
 ```

-**Critical Notice** : `Mecanim animation(non-legacy)` doesn't support exporting. (tested it work on Editor, failed to constructing at runtime, so these parts has be removed)

-## Alternative Solution

-Convert Mecanim animation to traditional animatin(lagacy), the result works perfectly on all gltf applications.
+> **Critical Notice** : Firstly, convert `Mecanim Animation` to skin animation(aka legacy in Unity), the result works perfectly on all gltf applications.
+This process can takes a lot of time.

-## Load
+## Source

 - GLTF Animation (Internal)
 - BVH (External)